top of page

 4 / Narrative

 Your SANE will then get your medical history, and ask to hear your narrative of what happened.
 This means talking about your assault.
-Your Advocate is there for additional support, and we will not rush or judge you.
+Your advocate is there for additional support, and we will not rush or judge you.
 Breaks are encouraged if anything becomes too triggering.

 5 / Physical Exam & Evidence